DIVISION OF HUMAN RESOURCES

 - The likelihood of injury is remote.

-- Bachelor's degree in accounting, business or a related field from a recognized college or university; or
+- Bachelor's degree in accounting, business administration or related field from an accredited college or university including a minimum of 15 semester hours of college level accounting courses.

 “No person shall be discriminated against in employment or in any educational program or activity offered by the Virgin Islands Department of Education on account of race, color, creed, national origin, sex, handicap or age.”